Study Abroad Applications Open Soon!

 Yes.
 Submit both of the following:

-When completing the Application to Study Abroad in 2024/25, you will be asked to list up to five partner institutions in order of preference.
+When completing the Application to Study Abroad in 2025/26, you will be asked to list up to five partner institutions .
 Make sure you include the University of Reading Malaysia as one of the institutions in that list.

 Will I improve my chances of getting my preferred choice(s) if I select less than 5 institutions?

 No. If you select fewer possible options, you will reduce the chances of being able to study abroad.
-Most years students apply for only 1 or 2 institutions believing that we will have to allocate them, and they miss out.
+Every year some students apply for only 1 or 2 institutions believing that we will have to allocate them, and they miss out completely.
 However, do not list institutions where you would not want to study.

 If I change my 3-year degree now to a 4-year degree with Study Abroad, will this improve my chances of being allocated a place?